The Contact and Mobility Networks of Mexico City

-Mexico City is the capital of Mexico, with over 9 million inhabitants and a floating population of over 22 million composed of daily commuters and international visitors.
-Being the seat of the federal government and concentrating a large fraction of Mexican corporation headquarters, it is the largest city in the country.\\
+Networks have been called a Rosetta stone for complex systems \cite{Farmer1990}.
+They can represent linked variables and fluid connections and allow for qualitative and quantitative comparisons, providing insights into similarities and differences at different abstraction levels.
+The power of networks becomes evident when modeling urban dynamics, as cities represent a space that enables all sorts of connections, from people to vehicles, products and ideas.
+Cities can be seen as a place of networks convergence, a network of networks \cite{Pflieger2010}.\\

-Megacities such as Mexico City behave as a complex system \cite{Barthelemy_2019, gallotti2019disentangling}: adaptive, evolving, and composed of several layers of interactions, from infrastructure and transport networks to physical interactions between individuals.\\
+In this work we propose an approach to build two different types of networks that model dynamics in Mexico City - a capital city with over 9 million inhabitants and a floating population of over 22 million composed of daily commuters and international visitors. \\

-The physical contacts of people within the city are a reflection of the city's organization: its history of urbanization, the layout of its transport infrastructure, and the evolution and distribution of its residential, commercial, and industrial zones.
-The network of physical contacts is perhaps the most fundamental, as it is where human interactions, such as communication (verbal and non-verbal), exchange of goods and services, and physical conflict exist.
-Emergence of higher order structures and dynamics, such as collective opinion formation and the transmission of infectious diseases, happens on contact networks \cite{2008arXiv0811.4170B}. \\
+Being the seat of the federal government and concentrating a large fraction of Mexican corporation headquarters, Mexico City is the largest in the country.
+As it has been proposed for megacities, Mexico City behaves as a complex system: adaptive, evolving, and composed of several layers of interactions that range from infrastructure and transport networks to physical interactions between individuals \cite{Barthelemy2019, Gallotti2019}.\\

-The problem of reconstructing actual physical interactions between people is non-trivial, although the use of different technological solutions \cite{10.1371/journal.pone.0011596} has allowed the reconstruction of such networks in settings such as schools \cite{10.1371/journal.pone.0023176}, hospitals \cite{hospital2015}, and professional events, such as conferences \cite{sdc_iswc10}.
-Cellphones and other mobile devices are a widely used source of spatial and mobility data.
-Beyond the commercial applications of such large datasets, these have also been used for social good applications, including modelling the spatial spread of the 2010 cholera outbreak in the Haiti \cite{Bengtsson_2015}, permanent changes in population distributions following a 2013 cyclone in Bangladesh \cite{Lu_2016}, and the role of inter-city social ties in the aftermath of hurricane Maria \cite{Yabe_2019}.
-During the current COVID-19 pandemic, mobile device data has been used to identify factors incidence shaping the spread of the disease in Spain \cite{Mazzoli_2020}. \\
+We use mobile data from Mexico City to construct contact and mobility networks.
+In the first case, we create individual-level contact networks using proximity information inferred by the geolocalization data of users in the city.
+Contact networks are important because physical contacts of people within the city reflect its organization: its history of urbanization, the layout of its transport infrastructure, as well as the evolution and distribution of its residential, commercial, and industrial zones.
+The network of physical contacts is perhaps the most fundamental, as it is where human interactions, such as communication (verbal and non-verbal), exchange of goods and services and physical conflict exist.
+The emergence of higher-order structures and dynamics, such as collective opinion formation and the transmission of infectious diseases, happens on contact networks \cite{Barrat2008}. \\